First-Year Seminars Fall 2014

 There's nothing wrong with feel-good Broadway-style musicals.
 But at its finest, theater is a serious art that provokes ambitious thinking, self-examination and social engagement.
 This seminar exposes students to thoughtful dramatic productions on the Arcadia campus and around Philadelphia, explores the creative process involved in staging serious drama, and examines how Philadelphia-area artists are using the stage to engage with the vital political, cultural and social questions of our time.
 Students attend performances, speak with theater artists, and develop critical skills for analyzing what is seen on stage.

-Bodies In Motion: Foundation For Physical Therapy (FY103.4)
+Bodies In Motion: Foundation For Physical Therapy (FY103.6)

 What is movement?
 What is the relationship between anatomical structure and function?
 How is movement acquired?
 What alters movement?
 What is physical ability and disability?
 This seminar introduces students to the science of movement and bioengineering as tools for analysis and adaptation.
 Visual observation of different kinds of human motion within varied locations and contexts serves as the framework for discussion of the individual’s, society’s and science’s approaches to the concept of physical ability.
 Strategies to address mismatches in physical ability and environmental demands underscores the seminar topics as students are guided toward an understanding of physically active individuals.

 This seminar will examine the varying ways in which we decorate and adorn our bodies.
-From the earliest evidence of mankind comes depictions of bodies that are painted, pierced, scared, draped in elaborate clothing and decorated in jewelry.
+From the earliest evidence of mankind come depictions of bodies that are painted, pierced, scared, draped in elaborate clothing and decorated in jewelry.
 We will discuss examples of body art from different global cultures dating from prehistoric times to the present day.
 A common element across nearly every culture is the use of our own bodies as a means of communicating something about ourselves.
-With either permanent scars and tatoos or temporary decorations like make-up and jewelry, body art is often a way to define a person’s role in society, identify a special occasion or rite of passage.
+With either permanent scars and tattoos or temporary decorations like make-up and jewelry, body art is often a way to define a person’s role in society, identify a special occasion or rite of passage.
 With an added studio component, we will look more closely at how our contemporary methods of adornment are tied to this rich history while we experiment in creating our own items of decoration.
+Students will examine their own adornment practices and experiment in ways of changing how they appear.

 Chocolate: From Montezuma To Madison Avenue (FY103.7)